-In this article we provide you with a 5 step guide to choosing the best personal trainer for you.
+In this post we provide you with a X step guide when it comes to finding a personal trainer that best fits you.

-Step 1: Is the Cost of a Private Personal Trainer Worth It?
+Step 1: Is a Personal Trainer Worth It?

 Let’s face it, a private fitness trainer can be expensive.
 After all you are paying for someone’s attention, service and expertise.
 If you have been in the service industry in the past you understand.